 Accident Investigations and Management

 Accidents in the workplace often require an employer to take immediate, time-sensitive steps.
-The OSHA Response Team works with employers to investigate workplace accidents, including fatalities, and respond quickly to meet any associated reporting or recording obligations with OSHA.
+The OSHA Compliance & Workplace Safety Group works with employers to investigate workplace accidents, including fatalities, and respond quickly to meet any associated reporting or recording obligations with OSHA.
 Effective management of such matters may include consulting with external professional and certified safety experts, including industrial hygienists, in order to establish a strategy and plan to address varied and complex issues, and prepare for the possibility of legal proceedings.

 Whistleblower Retaliation Defense

-The OSHA Response Team frequently defends clients against alleged discriminatory employment practices in violation of the whistleblower protections set forth in Section 11(c) of OSHA.
+The OSHA Compliance & Workplace Safety Group frequently defends clients against alleged discriminatory employment practices in violation of the whistleblower protections set forth in Section 11(c) of OSHA.
 This regulatory section prohibits employers from retaliating against employees in response to reasonable, good-faith complaints of OSHA violations.
 Complaints of retaliation have become more frequent in recent months following the COVID-19 pandemic, and such filings are expected to continue to increase.
-The OSHA Response Team has a depth of experience in crafting strategic responses to OSHA and defending such claims through resolution.
+The OSHA Compliance & Workplace Safety Group has a depth of experience in crafting strategic responses to OSHA and defending such claims through resolution.